Stable black holes in lower dimensional $f(\mathbb{Q})$ non-metric gravity: Spherically symmetric black holes in quadratic gravity

-Eq. \eqref{gsol} shows that when $\alpha=0$, we recover the case in subsection \ref{sol2} and when both $\alpha=0$ and $c_2=0$ we recover the well know BTZsolution.
-In the next section, we are going to study the physical properties of solutions presented in this section.
+{ One can verify that, in the limit $\alpha \to 0$, Eq.~(\ref{gsol}) reduces smoothly to Eq.~(\ref{sol3}), recovering the charged BTZ black hole solution and when both $\alpha=0$ and $c_2=0$ we recover the well know BTZ solution.
+In the next section, we are going to study the physical properties of solutions presented in this section.}